-INDICATORS OF SUPERIOR QUALITY GUIDING QUESTIONS EVIDENCE OF HOW THE MATERIALS SCORE 3m.
+Criterion 3.3: STUDENT SUPPORTS INDICATORS OF SUPERIOR QUALITY GUIDING QUESTIONS EVIDENCE OF HOW THE MATERIALS SCORE 3m.
 Materials provide strategies and support to help students consistently and actively engage in learning at the course level or grade level.
 (2 points) Do materials offer strategies to differentiate instruction and keep students engaged at grade level?
 Do materials include supports for all learning needs?
-Specific strategies for differentiation Comprehensive support to maintain consistent and active student engagement C , , 1 2 3n.
+Specific strategies for differentiation Comprehensive support to maintain consistent and active student engagement 0 1 2 3n.
 Materials provide extensions and opportunities for students to engage with grade-level or course-level content at higher levels of complexity.
 (2 points) Do materials provide structured opportunities for deeper exploration of grade-level concepts?
-Are extensions designed to deepen understanding rather than add tasks?
-Suggestions for higher-level thinking and exploring grade-level concepts Opportunities for deeper engagement without advancing beyond grade-level standards C 1 2 3o.
+Are extensions designed to deepen understanding rather than simply add tasks?
+Suggestions for higher-level thinking and exploring grade-level concepts Opportunities for deeper engagement without advancing beyond grade-level standards 0 1 2 30.
 Materials provide varied approaches to learning tasks over time and variety in how students are expected to demonstrate their learning, with opportunities for students to monitor their learning.
 (2 points) Do materials offer different ways for students to engage and show their learning?
 Do these approaches evolve over time to deepen understanding?
-Opportunities for students to share thinking and demonstrate progress Multiple formats and methods to apply and explain concepts Tools for students to monitor and reflect on their learning C 1 2 3p.
+Opportunities for students to share thinking and demonstrate progress Multiple formats and methods to apply and explain concepts Tools for students to monitor and reflect on their learning 0 1 2 3p.
 Materials provide opportunities for teachers to use various grouping strategies.
 (2 points) Do materials guide teachers on using various grouping formats?
 Are strategies provided for meaningful student interactions?
-Clear guidance on grouping students Support for pair, small-group, and whole-class interactions 1 2 3q.
+Clear guidance on grouping students Support for pair, small-group, and whole-class interactions 0 1 2 3q.
 Materials provide strategies and support for students who read, write, and/or speak in a language other than English to participate in learning regularly.
-(2 points) Do materials provide sufficient support for English learners to participate actively?
-Is there guidance for teachers to distinguish content and language difficulties?
-Strategies for developing speaking, listening, reading, and writing skills in the subject area Guidance to help teachers address content vs. language challenges and misconceptions 1 2 3r.
+(2 points) ts who read, write, and/or speak in a other than English to participate in actively? listening, reading, and writing skills in the subject area.
+0 1 2 3r.
 Materials encourage and guide teachers to incorporate students' home languages to support learning (2 points) Do materials encourage the use of students' home languages?
 Strategies using home language to support tech learning Emphasis on multilingualism as an asset 0 1 2